Etal, Northumberland

 Etal (/ˈiːtəl/ EE-təl) is a small village in the far north of the county of Northumberland, England, in the civil parish of Ford.
 It lies on a bridging point of the River Till ten miles south west of Berwick-upon-Tweed, and includes the substantial ruins of the medieval Etal Castle, now owned by English Heritage.
-It has just one residential street, and has a population of less than fifty.
+It has just one residential street, and has a population of fewer than fifty.